Back to ¡°Memory Booster of Regional Anatomy¡±

 We have moved to the female genital system.
 The uterine tube is divided into the fimbriae, infundibulum, ampulla, isthmus, and the intramural part.
 One of the fimbriae is the ovarian fimbria which is in contact with the ovary.
 The ampulla is the longest and widest part which provides a good environment for the fertilization of the ovum and the sperm.

-The intramural part is often regarded as the part of the uterus just like the intramural part of the urethra is regarded as the part of the urinary bladder (Fig. 7-24).
-Students are suggested to answer that the intramural parts belong to the uterine tube and urethra by their official affiliation.
+The intramural part is often regarded as the part of the uterus just like the intramural parts of the ureter and urethra are regarded as the parts of the urinary bladder (Figs. 6-52, 7-24).
+Students are suggested to answer that the intramural parts belong to the uterine tube, ureter, and urethra by their official affiliation.

 The body of uterus includes fundus, while the body of stomach does not include fundus (Fig. 6-31).
 Sometimes, the anatomy is distant from the consistency.